AarynSmith/aarynsmith.github.io/content/blog/advent-of-code-2018-day-1.md

 fmt.Printf("Final Freqency Found: %d.", CurrentFreq)
 ```

 This will give us the answer to part 1 of the puzzle.

+## Part 2

 The puzzle then goes on to explain that we need to loop over the list, potentially several times, to find the first frequency that we land on twice.
 In order to accomplish this, we'll need to modify our for loop.
 Instead of stopping at the last item in the slice, we'll need to loop through the list over and over, reseting our index to 0 when it is the length of lines.

 ```go
 CurrentFreq := 0